 The coverage limit on personal liability is determined by the policy owner at the time the policy is issued.
 The coverage limit on medical payments to others is usually set at $1000 per injured person.

+Q. Is my personal property covered when it is not in my home?
 A. Your personal property (except property that is specifically excluded) is covered anywhere in the world.
 For example, suppose that while traveling, you purchase a dresser and you ship it home.
 Your homeowners policy would provide coverage for the named perils while the dresser is in transit—even though the dresser has never been in your home before.

-A. Standard homeowners insurance does not pay for direct damages caused by “earth movement.”
-“Earth movement” is a much broader term than earthquake.
+Q. Should I consider purchasing earthquake coverage?
+A. Standard homeowners insurance does not pay for direct damages caused by "earth movement."
+"Earth movement" is a much broader term than earthquake.
 It includes earthquake, volcanic activity and other earth movement.
 This coverage may be available by endorsement for an additional charge.
-If you live in an area that is more likely to have an earthquake, you’ll pay more than if you live in an area that is unlikely to have an earthquake.
+If you live in an area that is more likely to have an earthquake, you'll pay more than if you live in an area that is unlikely to have an earthquake.
 Ford Insurance Agency can help you weigh the costs and benefits of this coverage before you decide to purchase.